 The Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors under Section 47.36 of the Board’s regulations.

 The Center for Family Based Training, LLC, is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Center for Family Based Training, LLC maintains re sponsibility for this program and its content.

-The Center for Family Based Training, provider #1309, is approved to offer social work continuing educa tion by the Association of Social Work Boards (ASWB), Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continu ing education credit.
-The Center for Family Based Training maintains responsibility for this program.
-ACE provider approval period: Pending.
-NOTE: ASWB approval is currently only for online distance-learning (self-paced) courses.
-These courses include recorded audio, recorded video-based activity, and selected readings.
+The Center for Family Based Training, provider #1309, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB), Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 04/28/2022– 04/28/2025.
+NOTE: ASWB approval is only for synchronous distance courses, and recorded asynchronous courses.

 What is the format of the live, interactive web-based trainings?

 Within the Zoom platform, workshops are taught using including lecture, slides, videotaped examples of treatment sessions, and small group discussion.
 Breakout-rooms are frequently utilized.
 Direct interaction with faculty is possible through spoken or chat-based questions and comments throughout the training.